lammps/lammps/doc/src/Errors_warnings.rst

 means that line #187 in the file src/domain.cpp generated the error.
 Looking in the source code may help you figure out what went wrong.

-Note that warning messages from :doc:`user-contributed packages <Packages_user>` are not listed here.
-If such a warning occurs and is not self-explanatory, you will need to look in the source code or contact the author of the package.

 Doc page with :doc:`ERROR messages <Errors_messages>`

 ----------